Important Tips for LGBTQ+ Travellers

 Sometimes it’s not just travel to be concerned with, but also a permanent move.
 If you’re being/have been relocated by work to jurisdictions where homosexuality (or gender identity) are marginalised or criminalised, then you should read ManAbout World’s guide to LGBTQ travel safety.

-The FCO also have Lesbian, Gay, Bisexual and Transgender foreign travel advice, which can be found here.
+Lots of websites like the FCO also have Lesbian, Gay, Bisexual and Transgender foreign travel advice.

 Remember, it pays to be #travelaware.
 Follow FCO Travel on Facebook and Twitter, and check their website for live updates about your travel destination.